nefeltellioglu/ethical_framework/README.md

     the best initial condition.
   + DONE Generate plots to check that the optimal vaccination strategy (i.e. the initial condition) is (practically) identifiable.
-  + TODO Implement a normalisation strategy so that all of the objectives are on a comparable scale.
+  + DONE Implement a normalisation strategy so that all of the objectives are on a comparable scale.
 We could do this by looking at the vertices of the a/b simplex and then scaling each loss term to take values form 0 to 1.